BrandonVout/vscode-themes/README.md

 ### Made Using

-[Theme Studio for VS Code](https://themes.vscode.one/), for the standalone theme
+[Theme Studio for VS Code](https://themes.vscode.one/), for generating the initial standalone theme

 ## Repositories